 But the best e-commerce videos show off the product’s best features and how they provide real value when addressing the consumer’s need.
 Consider any frequently asked questions about your product, the most common positive feedback it receives, and its most unique qualities when creating a script for your product video.

 And don’t forget to provide transcripts of your video.
-Transcripts support both an improved user experience (by allowing users the opportunity to read instead of listen) and an SEO boost (by helping search engines better “read” your audio content).
+Transcripts support both an improved user experience (by allowing users the opportunity to read instead of listening) and an SEO boost (by helping search engines better “read” your audio content).

 Once you’ve got a plan for what to include in the video, think about where you want people to see it.
 Videos on your product page or on YouTube can usually be a little bit longer, but videos shared on social media platforms do better when they’re kept short and sweet.

-On your e-commerce website, video should be included alongside product photos, specifications, and purchase information.
+On your e-commerce website, a video should be included alongside product photos, specifications, and purchase information.
 On other platforms, consider the avenues consumers will take to find your video; relevant keywords and hashtags, for instance, are important to keep in mind when planning and creating product videos.

 How Long Should a Product Video Be?